tricertc/jsBootstrap/README.md

 # jsBootstrap
-> Project template for javascript application
+> Project template for javascript application with local server and unit testing

 ## Prerequisites